nikic/nikic.github.com/_posts/2012-01-09-Disproving-the-Single-Quotes-Performance-Myth.markdown

 $y = "\x54\x65\x73\x74";
 {% endhighlight %}

-If you have a look at the opcodes that PHP generates for this they will look like this ([online demo][8]):
+If you have a look at the opcodes that PHP generates for this they will look like this:

     compiled vars:  !0 = $x, !1 = $y
     line     # *  op                           fetch          ext  return  operands